SNP accuses Tory Government of being 'sleekit' with 'endemic cronyism'

 THE SNP has described the Conservative Government as "sleekit" with "endemic cronyism" during the pandemic.

-Ian Blackford, the party's Westminster leader, was speaking at the start of the party's opposition day debtae on emegrencyt coronavirus contracts and the EU settlement scheme.
+Ian Blackford, the party's Westminster leader, was speaking at the start of the party's opposition day debate on emergency coronavirus contracts and the EU settlement scheme.

 Mr Blackford, MP for Ross, Skye and Lochaber, said: "The pandemic has led to opportunism, for greed and for Covid profits above accountability, because this Tory Government is guilty of funnelling Covid cash from the frontline into the pockets of its rich friends.